drostlab/orthologr/README.md

 #   evalue <dbl>, bit_score <dbl>
 ```

+When running your own query file, please specify `query_file = "path/to/your/cds.fasta` instead of `system.file(..., package = "orthologr")`.
+The command `system.file(..., package = "orthologr")` merely references the path to the example file stored in the `orthologr` package itself.

 ### Example: Computing dN/dS values for all orthologous genes between two genomes

 First, users can retrieve all coding sequences from entire genomes using the [biomartr](https://github.com/ropensci/biomartr) package ([see details here](https://ropensci.github.io/biomartr/articles/Sequence_Retrieval.html#cds-retrieval)).